-Its historic towns and villages, such as Chestertown, Rock Hall, Galena, Millington, Betterton, Fairlee, Kennedyville and Georgetown, are packed with history — some with more than 300 years of perseverance, turmoil, triumph, hard work and prosperity.
-Those who reside in the County of Kent know what it’s like to live in a place where visitors come for fun and relaxation.
+Its historic towns and villages, such as Chestertown, Rock Hall, Galena, Millington, Betterton, Fairlee, Kennedyville and Georgetown, are packed with history, some with more than 300 years of perseverance, turmoil, triumph, hard work and prosperity.
+Those who reside in the County of Kent know what it’s like to live where visitors come for fun and relaxation.
 Pride of sharing their heritage, waterfront, landscape, music, wine, and enjoyment through festivals, events, tours and more is the cornerstone of this special place.

 Driven by its location along the Chesapeake Bay, there are many ways to “get on the water” in the County of Kent; in fact, you will find dozens of marinas throughout the County.
-Charter a boat with a licensed captain who is ready to take you for a sail, cruise or fishing.
-Paddling is ideal in the county’s calm rivers and creeks.
+Charter a boat with a licensed captain, who is ready to take you for a sail, cruise or fishing.
+Calm rivers and creeks set the perfect conditions for paddling.
 Look for a licensed guide, join one of Sultana’s themed guided tours, or paddle yourself along the three most beautiful water trails you will ever experience: Chester River Water Trail, Sassafras River Water Trail and Eastern Neck Island Water Trail.

 Be sure to leave enough time for shopping.
-From the whimsical shops and antique stores of Rock Hall and Galena to boutique shops and art galleries in Chestertown, where you will find one-of-a-kind gifts and enjoy old fashion, friendly service.
-Teeming with “Made in Kent County” vendors, don’t miss the award winning Chestertown Farmers’ and Artisans’ market, which begins every Saturday morning at 8 a.m. in downtown’s Fountain Park or the outdoor markets in Rock Hall and Millington too.
+From the whimsical shops and antique stores of Rock Hall and Galena to boutique shops and art galleries in Chestertown, you will find one-of-a-kind gifts and enjoy old fashion, friendly service.
+Teeming with “Made in Kent County” vendors, don’t miss the award winning Chestertown Farmers’ and Artisans’ market, which begins every Saturday morning at 8 a.m in Downtown’s Fountain Park or the outdoor markets in Rock Hall and Millington too.